Tong-Chen/tong-chen.github.com/_posts/2013-12-29-small-RNA-Seq.md

 {% highlight bash %}
 fastx_clipper -a TCGTATGCCGT -l 17 -v -i GSM416732.fa -o GSM416732.clipped.fa
+#If there is error like 'invalid quality score value', add '-Q 33' as below
+fastx_clipper -a TCGTATGCCGT -l 17 -v -i GSM416732.fa -o GSM416732.clipped.fa -Q 33
 {% endhighlight %}

 Here I used [`Mega`](http://www.megasoftware.net/) result as an example.
 The left colorfull letters show the MSA result of 25 reads and black-boxed 11 letters were selected as adaptor sequence.
 The length of adaptor sequence normally should be larger than 10.
 The right txt shows the adaptor-clipping result connected by thin-lines.